Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Look Good at the Dog Park!

-If you have ever been to a dog park you may have very likely witnessed the following scenario: an owner calls his dog because it is time to go and the dog totally ignores the owner and runs the other way.
-You might think to yourself that either the dog has a listening problem or the dog just could care less.
+If you have ever been to a dog park, you may have very likely witnessed the following scenario: An owner calls his dog because it is time to go and the dog totally ignores the owner and runs the other way.
+You might think to yourself that either the dog has a listening problem or simply couldn't care less.

-It's very likely that the dog could care less.
-The reason of this behavior is because the owner has not invested enough time and effort into training the dog to respond to a good recall.
+It's very likely that the dog couldn't care less.
+The reason for this behavior is that the owner has not invested enough time and effort into training the dog to respond to a good recall.

 Teaching your dog to respond properly to a recall is a vital command.
-You can avoid teaching your dog to roll over or give a paw but please make sure your dog learns the recall command.
-The reason why the recall command is so important is because one day it may potentially keep your dog out of harm's way.
-Many incidents could have been avoided if the dog obeyed and ran towards the owner.
+You can avoid teaching your dog to roll over or give a paw, but please make sure your dog learns the recall command.
+The reason why the recall command is so important is that one day it may potentially keep your dog out of harm's way.
+Many incidents could have been avoided if the dog just obeyed and ran toward the owner.

-For example, you are at a dog park and your dog runs away and heads toward a busy a street or your dog is in the woods and starts chasing a potential rabid animal.
+For example, you are at a dog park and your dog runs away and heads toward a busy street or your dog is in the woods and starts chasing a potentially rabid animal.
 In these cases, a recall can make the difference between safety and hazard.

 Teaching a good recall is indispensable and should not take too much of your time.
 The real secret is to turn the recall training into something special and fun.